trackmastersteve/alienfx/README.md

 AlienFX is a utility to control the lighting effects of your Alienware computer.
 ============
-At present there is a cli version (alienfx) and a gtk gui version (alienfx-gtk).
+At present there is a CLI version (alienfx) and a gtk GUI version (alienfx-gtk).

 Dependencies:
 ------------